mymmrac/telego/README.md

 	info, _ := bot.GetWebhookInfo()
 	fmt.Printf("Webhook Info: %+v\n", info)

-	// Get updates channel from webhook.
+	// Get an update channel from webhook.
-	// Note: For one bot only one webhook allowed.
+	// Note: For one bot, only one webhook allowed.
-	// (more on configuration at examples/updates_webhook/main.go)
+	// (more on configuration in examples/updates_webhook/main.go)
 	updates, _ := bot.UpdatesViaWebhook("/bot" + bot.Token())

-	// Start server for receiving requests from Telegram _ = bot.StartListeningForWebhook("localhost:443")
+	// Start server for receiving requests from the Telegram _ = bot.StartListeningForWebhook("localhost:443")

-	// Stop reviving updates from updates channel and shutdown webhook server defer func() {
+	// Stop reviving updates from update channel and shutdown webhook server defer func() {
 		_ = bot.StopWebhook()
 	}()